Cap and Bells (horse): Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Cap and Bells a "superior" winner of the Oaks.

 Breeding record

-At the end of her racing career, Cap and Bells was retired to become a broodmare for the Keenes' stud. he produced at least eight foals between 1905 and 1916:
+At the end of her racing career, Cap and Bells was retired to become a broodmare for the Keenes' stud.
+She produced at least eight foals between 1905 and 1916: